dustractor/argloco/readme.md

 #argloco

-vim plugin that extends Taboo.vim as a project setup utility for setting up named tabs.
+Vim plugin that extends Taboo.vim as a project setup utility for setting up named tabs.